 Lamhe is a movie of the early nineties starring Sridevi that captures the true essence of a May-December romance.
 The storyline is pretty Bollywood-ish.
 A middle-aged woman does not reciprocate the love of a young bachelor and ends up marrying another.
 The couple then dies in a tragic car accident leaving behind their daughter, who grows up to romance the man who once was in love with her mother.

 2. Dear Zindagi

-SRK plays the role of a psychologist Dr. Jahangir and Alia Bhatt is a young aspiring director, looking for a way to breathe in life.
-Falling in love with your therapist is quite common and Gauri Shinde explores the age difference in an aesthetic manner.
+SRK plays the role of a psychologist Dr Jahangir and Alia Bhatt a young aspiring director, looking for a way to breathe in life.
+Falling in love with your therapist is as common as it is inappropriate.
+Gauri Shinde explores this age gap love story in an aesthetic manner.

-3. Dil Chahta Hain
+3. Dil Chahta Hai

 5. Cheeni Kum

 Age gap: 30 years